 If you aren't a fan of mushrooms, you can omit them or replace them with diced cooked carrots or thawed frozen peas.
 A sprinkling of fine dry bread crumbs or crushed seasoned stuffing crumbs adds some crunch and flavor.

-- 2 cups cooked, cubed chicken
+- 2 cups chicken (cooked, cubed)

-- 1 can (10 3/4 ounces) condensed cream of chicken soup
+- 1 (10 3/4-ounces) can condensed cream of chicken soup

-- 1 cup shredded American cheese or mild cheddar
+- 1 cup American cheese (shredded, or mild cheddar)

 - 1/2 cup mayonnaise

-- 1 tube refrigerated biscuits
+- 1 (12-ounce) tube refrigerated biscuits

-- 2 tablespoons melted margarine or butter
+- 2 tablespoons margarine (or butter, melted)

 Heat the oven to 375 F. Lightly butter a 2-quart baking dish.

 Pour the chicken mixture into the prepared 2-quart baking dish.

-Brush the biscuits with the melted butter and then sprinkle some of the seasoned bread crumbs over each biscuit.
+Brush the biscuits with the melted margarine or butter and then sprinkle some of the seasoned breadcrumbs over each biscuit.

 Replace the refrigerated biscuits with frozen Grands or similar frozen biscuits, or homemade biscuits.

 Homemade Fine Dry Bread Crumbs

-- Toss with a dash of poultry seasoning.
+For added flavor, toss with a dash of poultry seasoning.
 Freeze the remaining crumbs for other uses.